- Top PR Firm

 - Supplementing the capacity of partner organizations to better achieve their mission

-- Giving programs that reach current and new partner
+- Giving programs that reach current and new partners

 Father Christmas Cup.
 The Father Christmas Cup, Inc. holds an annual fund-raising event to provide comfort and financial support to local families who have lost a parent within the last year.
 The Father Christmas Cup is based around an annual soccer tournament consisting of local soccer players and compassionate volunteers, many of whom have ties to the beneficiary families.
 MediaFirst has sponsored the Father Christmas Cup for many years and now provides marketing, PR and social media support for the benefit tournament and non-profit organization.
 Like Father Christmas Cup on Facebook.